 In the hours following the Three Mile Island nuclear emergency of March 28, 1979, FDA contracted with firms in Missouri, Michigan, and New Jersey to prepare and package enough doses of potassium iodide to protect those threatened with thyroid cancer if exposed to radiation.
 Nearly one quarter of a million bottles-enough for every household in the area-were delivered to Harrisburg, Pennsylvania within 72 hours.

-Infant Formula Act establishes special FDA controls to ensure necessary nutritional content and safety
+Infant Formula Act establishes special FDA controls to ensure necessary nutritional content and safety of infant formula products.

 FDA and the Department of Health and Human Services revise regulations for human subject protections, based on the 1979 Belmont Report, which had been issued by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 The revised rules provide for wider representation on institutional review boards and they detail elements of what constitutes informed consent, among other provisions.